What is the Sunshine Act?

 CMS is required to provide physicians copies of manufacturer and GPO reports prior to them being made public.
 However, CMS will not alert physicians as to when the reports are public.
-Physicians are encouraged to register on the CMS websiteto receive alerts when the reports are up for review.
-Registration is not yet available but is scheduled to begin in early 2014.
+Physicians are encouraged to register on the CMS website to receive alerts when the reports are up for review.

 Because reporting will only happen annually, an extended period of time may pass between the payments and the reporting period.
 Physicians should keep their own records of payments and can ask manufacturers to alert them when a report is made.

 Yes physicians can dispute reports from manufacturers and GPOs.
 Physicians will have 45 days to review and disupte reports made about them.
 The dispute period for the September 30, 2014 publication began on July 14, 2014 and ends on August 27, 2014.
 Physicians must register for the Open Payments site in order to review reports and make disputes (please see below).

 CMS is not responsible for resolving disputes and public reporting will still occur even if the dispute is not yet resolved.
 Reports that are disputed will be marked as such on the public website if not resolved within the dispute window.
 Manufacturers will have until September 11, 2014 to resolve disputes for the September 30, 2014 publication.